 (10) The Donations and Fundraising Policy provides further information on donations.

 (11) Physical memorials dealt with under this guideline will typically be limited to plaques, garden furniture, gardens, plantings and similar items.
 The naming of physical property - such as buildings, lecture theatres and so on - as a memorial will be approved in accordance with the Naming Policy.

 (12) The University reserves the right to determine the conditions upon which it will establish and maintain a memorial, and may require the donor to enter into an appropriate form of acknowledgement or agreement.

 (13) An application to establish a physical memorial may include the donation of an artwork, such as a sculpture.
 Where this occurs acceptance of the artwork will be considered in accordance with the Art Promotion and Collection Policy.

 (14) The University does not allow the erection of permanent shrines and requests to scatter cremation ashes are discouraged.

 (15) It is important to recognise that any physical memorials on campus are not alternatives to conventional memorials in the wider community.
 They are supplementary and designed to commemorate an individual's association with the University.

-(16) On the recommendation of UWS Development via the Pro Vice-Chancellor (Engagement and International) and the Deputy Vice-Chancellor, Academic and Research, the Vice-Chancellor and President may approve the installation of a physical memorial for a deceased staff member or student, or a retiring or resigning staff member where that person has had a significant association with the University.
+(16) On the recommendation of the Office of Advancement and Alumni, the Vice-President, People and Advancement may approve the installation of a physical memorial for a deceased staff member or student, or a retiring or resigning staff member where that person has had a significant association with the University.
 The exceptions are where it includes the naming of physical property or is for a prominent person then the application should be dealt with under the Naming Policy.